-- Manage Plugins.
-This is an overview of plugins that are installed. - Download Plugins.
+- Download Plugins.
 This is an overview of available plugins on CLC bio's server. - Manage Resources.
 This is an overview of resources that are installed.

 To install a plugin, click the Download Plugins tab.
 This will display an overview of the plugins that are available for download and installation (see figure 1.25).